 Meet the Doctor

-Charlie Prins is an Albany, CA chiropractor who serves all the surrounding areas as well such as Berkeley, El Cerrito, Kensington, and Richmond.
+I am Dr. Charlie Prins, an Albany, CA chiropractor with more than 34 years who serves all the surrounding areas such as Berkeley, El Cerrito, Kensington, and Richmond.

 No Drugs – No Surgery

 Since that time, I have continued to lead an active life, uninterrupted.
-I have backpacked, snow and water-skied.
-I regularly cycle throughout the Bay area, as well as hike, play tennis and do yoga two to three times a week.
+I have back-packed, snow- and water-skied.
 I strive to continually improve my skills to better serve the needs of those who put their trust in what chiropractic can do.
-I can’t imagine doing anything else.

 A Chiropractic Education

-After graduating from Rutgers University, and working for a few years, I decided to become a chiropractor.
-I went back to college to obtain the pre-med courses I needed before I could enroll in chiropractic school.
+After a few years of working post undergrad, I decided to become a chiropractor.
+I went back to college to obtain the pre-med courses I needed to enroll in chiropractic school.
 I then traveled to the South and the West of the country visiting schools to determine which would be the best fit for me.
-I chose Life Chiropractic College-West, in San Lorenzo, California.
+I chose Life Chiropractic College-West, located then in San Lorenzo, California.
 It was the right decision!
-During chiropractic school I worked for two doctors, doing Applied Kinesiological work while completing my graduate exams.
+While in chiropractic school and completing graduate exams, I worked for two doctors doing AK.
 I was so well prepared for the clinical world upon graduation; I was able to give one of the doctors his first vacation in 7 years (He ended up taking 6 weeks off!).